Jahia/widen-asset-picker/doc/en/provider.md

 ```

 ## Configuration
-The provider is configured via a spring configuration file named [widen-picker.xml][widenPicker.xml].
+The provider is configured via a spring configuration file, named [widen-picker.xml][widenPicker.xml].
-In this file, there is two main configuration part, one for the picker and the other one for the provider.
+In this file, there is two main configuration parts, one for the picker and the other one for the provider.
-For the provider, two beans are configured :
+For the provider, one bean is configured:
- 1. one to create the provider itsef
+ 1. one to configure the provider itsef

     ```xml
     <bean id="WidenProvider" class="org.jahia.modules.external.ExternalContentStoreProvider"